-The global shipping business, like many other industries, is greatly affected by trends in the global economic cycle, and is thus subject to both macroeconomic risk, as well as business risk associated with trends in specific industries.
-There are a multitude of factors that are subject to change, such as fluctuations in the economies of individual countries, changes in trade structures, vessel supply-demand balance, market conditions and cargo volumes.
-Achieving the best performance hinges on objectively analyzing information so as to continually increase the probability of generating higher earnings.
-With this in mind, MOL has adopted a strategy of "diversifying operations to reduce risk" and "raising highly stable profits" by aligning its fleet to match international marine transport demand in the transport of both raw materials and finished goods.
-In this way, we strive to maximize returns and sustain profit growth.
+The global shipping business, like many other industries, is greatly affected by macroeconomic risks such as global economic cycle, as well as industry specific risks.
+MOL’s profit and loss is exposed to multitude of factors, such as fluctuations in the economies of individual countries, changes in trade structures, vessel supply-demand balance, market conditions and cargo volumes variation.
+MOL has adopted a strategy of "dispersing business segments to reduce risks" and "accumulating stable profits" by aligning its fleet to match global shipping demands with a focus on raw materials and finished goods sector.
+In this way, we strive to maximize returns and sustain growing profit.

-In accordance with our internal market risk management regulations, we appropriately reduce risks related to fluctuation, especially those arising from freight rates, bunker prices, exchange rates, and interest rates.
-The Investment and Finance Committee also identifies, analyzes and evaluates risks related to such material issues as investment in ships.
+In accordance with our internal market risk management regulations, we adequately reduce risks related to fluctuation, especially those arising from market exposure, bunker prices, exchange rates, and interest rates.
+Material issues such as vessel investment are handled by Investment and Finance Committee, where risks are identified, analyzed and evaluated.

 ■Owned or mid-and long-term chartered vessels with mind-and long-term contracts

 ■Owned or mid-and long-term chartered vessels with short-term contracts